jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 2023 Global Average \= 62%
 Unfortunately, the result of increased pressure, scrutiny and personal liability is all too inevitable.
-High\-stress environments, shrinking budgets and mounting expectations are hurting global CISOs quality of life.
+High\-stress environments, shrinking budgets and mounting expectations are hurting global CISOs’ quality of life.
 A full 60% say they have experienced burnout in the past 12 months.
 Just 15% disagree.
 At the end of another blockbuster year for cybersecurity professionals, this is a critical finding.
 Once again, it underscores the need to stay grounded, both professionally and personally.
-The scale of the issue cant be overstated.
+The scale of the issue can’t be overstated.
 Forrester recently predicted that a Global 500 firm will be exposed for unsafe working conditions of its cybersecurity employees in 2023\.9
 The onus is on cybersecurity leaders to ensure that this does not happen on